-Below is a record of all Elara Personnel with access to the Emergency Operations Plan.
-All personnel were given access on the date of the EOP filing.
-All personnel will be trained on this EOP and any revisions by the start of each Summer Season (June 1):
+Below is a record of all West Texas Solar II Personnel with access to the Emergency Operations Plan.
+All personnel were given access on the date of the EOP filling.
+All personnel will be trained on this EOP when the plan is initially implemented, when any revisions are made, and by the start of each Summer Season: